 The Board of Directors of RM2 (the “Board)”, under the leadership of its Chairman, is responsible for formulating, reviewing and approving the strategic direction of the Company.
 Meetings of the Board are held at least four times a year, with additional meetings as and when required.

-The Company has appointed seven independent, Non-Executive Directors (“NEDs”) (including the Chairman), and the appointment of two further independent NEDs is pending approval at an EGM scheduled for October 3, 2018.
+The Company has appointed seven independent, Non-Executive Directors.
 The NEDs bring an independent view to the Board, and provide a balance to the executive Directors.
 At present, the Board has not appointed a Senior Independent Director.
 Details of the current Directors, their roles and background are set out on the Company’s website at http://rm2.com/boardofdirectors/

 Application of the QCA Code